Health roles

 General Practitioners

 General Practitioners (GPs) treat all common medical conditions for all ages and refer patients to hospitals and other medical services for urgent and specialist treatment.
-Some GPs may develop a special interest in a specific area, but they are still expected to keep up to date in all areas relevant to their work not only medical conditions but also business matters, social care factors and other areas.
+Some GPs might become very interested in a particular area of medicine.
+However, they must continue learning about everything related to their job.
+This includes medical conditions and business matters.
+They also need to understand social care factors.
 A GP Registrar is a GP in training, who will have already completed between 7 and 9 years of training.

 They are usually the best place to start if you or a member of your family has a health concern.
 GPs usually work in practices as part of a team that includes nurses, healthcare assistants, practice managers, receptionists, and other staff.
 Practices also work closely with other healthcare professionals, such as health visitors, midwives, mental health services and social care.